 - couple fertility problems

 These psychological factors may not necessarily be the primary cause of ED, but it can further aggravate ED that is caused by a medical condition.

-5. Who Are At Risk for Erectile Dysfunction?
+5. Who Are At Risk for ED?

 Men who have medical conditions, poor lifestyle habits, or who have experienced some of the psychological issues discussed earlier are more at risk for erectile dysfunction.